 Summer and holidays are the biggest times for home invasions because so many people are gone.

 - Use smartphone activated lights: In the past, you had to use timers to activate your lights, which meant they’d come on/off at the same time every day (something thieves know to look for!).
-Today, you can easily install smartphone-activated lights and turn them on/off at random times to fool thieves.
+Today, you can easily install smartphone-activated lights and turn them on/off randomly to fool thieves.

 - Hold your mail: You’ll also want to have a neighbor pick up any flyers which get put on your door.